wbounas/acorio-notes/etiu/e2e-script.md

 With your `Developer Instance`, we've generated a `new URL`, and as of right now you do not have an **Okta** set up for that new URL.
 - So, we'll have to use `local credentials` to do your _validation_
-- If you need _any help_, I do have that `Remote Services Account` so I can help get you in as well.
+- **IF HELP NEEDED**: If you need help setting this up, it is a little out of scope for this upgrade process, but I'm more than happy to provide you some documentation on getting it set up!

-- OPTIONAL: ((If you want to set up an Okta login for your developer instance, that's an option.))
+/////OPTIONAL/////

 I recommend doing that during your `Support Week`, we have Day 1 `Kickoff and Guided Tour`.
 You complete your `validation` on Day 2, wait until your `Production Instance` has been upgraded before setting